nonomal/cloudflare-error-page/README.md

     "error_code": "500",
     "time": "2025-11-18 12:34:56 UTC",  // Current UTC time will be shown if empty

-    // Configuration of "Visit ... for more information" line "more_information": {
+    // Configuration of "Visit ... for more information" "more_information": {
         "hidden": false,
         "text": "cloudflare.com",